-

 In general, whilst share incentivisation is common in Ireland, the tax treatment of most forms of share incentivisation is not particularly advantageous for employees/directors based in Ireland, with marginal rates of income tax, universal social charge and social security generally applying on any benefits obtained (subject to the comments below).
 However, if the shares that the employees receive qualify as “restricted shares” (under Irish tax rules), there could be a material abatement – up to 60% – of the taxable value of the shares for Irish tax purposes (subject to certain qualifying conditions being met).

 Ireland also introduced a “Key Employee Engagement Programme” (“KEEP”) which provides for an exemption from income tax, universal social charge and social security arising on the exercise of a qualifying share option to acquire shares in a qualifying company in the SME sector, provided certain conditions are satisfied.
-To date, we have seen a limited take up of the KEEP scheme in private equity backed businesses.
+To date, we have seen a limited take up of the KEEP scheme in PE backed businesses.

 -